oVirt/ovirt-site/source/feature/feature-template.html.md

 *   Email: <my@email>

-### Current status

-*   Link to feature page in a specific release.
-That release may complete the feature, or parts of it.
-The complete scope of this feature in this release will be described in the release feature page
-*   Last updated on -- by [ WIKI}}](User:{{urlencode:{{REVISIONUSER}})

 ### Detailed Description

 Expand on the summary, if appropriate.
 A couple sentences suffices to explain the goal, but the more details you can provide the better.